Željko Komšić: Early life and education

-Komšić was born on 20 January 1964 in Sarajevo to Bosnian Croat father Marko Komšić and Bosnian Serb mother Danica Stanić (1941 – 1 August 1992).
-His mother was killed by a sniper of the Army of Republika Srpska as she sipped coffee in her apartment during the siege of Sarajevo.
-According to many, this event was his breaking point, as at the time, he was enlisted in the Army of the Republic of Bosnia and Herzegovina.
-Komšić would go on to earn the Order of the Golden Lily, which was at the time the highest state order awarded for military merits.
+Komšić was born on 20 January 1964 in Sarajevo to a Bosnian Croat father, Marko Komšić from Kiseljak, and Bosnian Serb mother, Danica Stanić (1941 – 1 August 1992) from Doboj.
+He has a sister.
+During the siege of Sarajevo, his mother was killed by a sniper from the Army of Republika Srpska while in her apartment, an event often seen as a turning point in his life.
+At the time, Komšić was serving in the Army of the Republic of Bosnia and Herzegovina, where he later received the Order of the Golden Lily for military merit.

-Komšić has a Bachelor of Laws degree from the Faculty of Law of the University of Sarajevo.
-He also attended the Walsh School of Foreign Service at Georgetown University in Washington, D.C., and was chosen to represent Bosnia and Herzegovina in the selective annual Georgetown Leadership Seminar in 2003.
+He earned a law degree from the University of Sarajevo’s Faculty of Law in 1988 and also attended Georgetown University’s Walsh School of Foreign Service in Washington, D.C., where he participated in the Georgetown Leadership Seminar in 2003.

+From 1996 to 1998, Komšić worked at the Federal Ministry of Displaced Persons and Refugees.

 Early political career

-After the war, Komšić embarked on a political career as a member of the Social Democratic Party (SDP BiH).
-He was a councilman of the municipality of Novo Sarajevo and in the city council of Sarajevo, before being elected the head of the municipal government of Novo Sarajevo in 2000.
-He then also served as the deputy mayor of Sarajevo for two years.
-When the "Alliance for Democratic Change" coalition came to power after the 2000 parliamentary election, Komšić was named the ambassador to the now defunct FR Yugoslavia in Belgrade.
-He resigned this commission after the 2002 general election when the SDP BiH went back into opposition.
+After the war, Komšić began his political career as a member of the Social Democratic Party (SDP BiH).
+From 1998 to 2000, he served as president of the Sarajevo City Council and was also a councilman in the Novo Sarajevo municipality.
+He later served as mayor of Novo Sarajevo until 2001.

+After the 2000 parliamentary election, when the "Alliance for Democratic Change" came to power, Komšić was appointed ambassador to the Federal Republic of Yugoslavia in Belgrade.
+He resigned from this post after the 2002 general election, when the SDP BiH returned to opposition.

+From 2003 to 2004, he served as deputy to Sarajevo mayor Muhidin Hamamdžić, and in the 2004 municipal elections he was re-elected as mayor of Novo Sarajevo.

 First presidency (2006–2014)

 2006 general election

-Komšić was the SDP BiH's candidate for the Croat seat in the Presidency of Bosnia and Herzegovina in the 2006 Bosnian general election.
-He received 116,062 votes, or 39.6% ahead of Ivo Miro Jović (HDZ BiH; 26.1%), Božo Ljubić (HDZ 1990; 18.2%), Mladen Ivanković-Lijanović (NSRzB; 8.5%), Zvonko Jurišić (HSP; 6.9%) and Irena Javor-Korjenić (0.7%).
+Komšić was the SDP BiH candidate for the Croat member of the Presidency of Bosnia and Herzegovina in the 2006 general election.
+He won 116,062 votes (39.6%), ahead of Ivo Miro Jović (26.1%), Božo Ljubić (18.2%) and other candidates.
 He was sworn into office on 6 November 2006.

-Komšić's victory was widely attributed to a split in the HDZ BiH party, enabling the SDP BiH to win a majority of the Bosniaks votes.
-Croats saw Komšić as an illegitimate representative of the Bosnian Croats because he was elected mostly by Bosniak voters.
+His victory is often attributed to divisions within the HDZ BiH bloc, which split the Croat vote, while he also received significant support from Bosniak voters.
+As a result, many Bosnian Croats viewed him as an illegitimate representative, arguing he was elected largely without Croat backing.
+Croat political leaders and some Catholic Church figures called on him to step down, claiming the result undermined the intended system of ethnic representation, but legal challenges did not overturn the outcome.
+Even Haris Silajdžić stated that Komšić’s election was unfair and could alienate Croats from Bosnia and Herzegovina.